-The Lords of Salem seems to have won itself a lot of haters in the UK, as well as the odd fan (myself included, with certain reservations), but sometimes it can be refreshing – or at least amusing – to let a writer/director have their own say on what makes their art tick.
+The Lords of Salem seems to have won itself a lot of haters in the UK, as well as the odd fan (myself included), but sometimes it can be refreshing to let a writer/director have their own say on what makes their art tick.
 So here is a director’s statement from Rob Zombie that I am quoting verbatim from the film’s production notes.
 Please note that all the content and argument, not to mention the grammatical structure, is Zombie’s own.
-Like I said, I quite like The Lords of Salem, but Zombie’s own words suggest that his film’s psychedelic imagery and narrative disorientation may be coming from an impenetrably labyrinthine shrine of reasoning deep within himself.
+As I said, I like The Lords of Salem, but Zombie’s own words suggest that his film’s psychedelic imagery and narrative disorientation may be coming from an impenetrably labyrinthine shrine of reasoning deep within himself.
 Enjoy!

 Director’s statement by Rob Zombie “In Salem, to renounce belief in the invisible world is the only disease permitted to afflict the stimulation of the imagination.
 Congregational strife in Salem Village makes this spectral evidence its own “violent tempest for compensation concerning the winter of the Lords” – keep in mind that these elements alone are not enough to explain the phenomenon precisely known as the trials.
 It is because we seek independence, let us not be ungrateful to such a backlash and reversals of accustomed perspectives and valuations within the discovery and testimony of which she was tried for witchcraft.
 Should it help to confirm the suspicions that she was indeed a practicing witch – to which the spirit has seen mischievousness and futility of the goat and shall have it raged against itself.